GoogleContainerTools/kpt-functions-sdk/README.md

 ### Using `docker run`

-Following steps above, you have a function that can be run locally using `node`:
+After following the steps above, you'll have a function that can be run locally using `node`:

 ```sh
 node dist/my_func_run.js --help